Dave Beer: Roadie and tour manager

 Beer's obsession with the punk-music scene saw him become a groupie, hitching up with punk band The Clash.
 As a keen photographer, he captured many exclusive shots of the bands he followed incorporating them into art projects at college.
-His persistence on the tour circuit led to his first proper role as a roadie and later as tour manager for bands including That Petrol Emotion, The Ramones, Ghost Dance, The Utah Saints, and The Sisters of Mercy who he lived with at the time.
+His persistence on the tour circuit led to his first proper role as a roadie and later as tour manager for bands including That Petrol Emotion, Ramones, Ghost Dance, Utah Saints, and The Sisters of Mercy who he lived with at the time.

-During a spell with Stourbridge noisemeisters, Pop Will Eat Itself, Beer found himself working on the 1987 Def Jam tour that included Public Enemy, LL Cool J and Run-D.M.C., but life as a tour manager would soon takes its toll.
+During a spell with Stourbridge noisemeisters, Pop Will Eat Itself, Beer found himself working on the 1987 Def Jam tour that included Public Enemy, LL Cool J and Run-DMC, but life as a tour manager would soon takes its toll.

 Beer travelled the world several times over with numerous bands before he became fed up with life on the road.
 It was the birth of acid house in 1988 that sent Beer on a new tangent entirely.
 He visited the Haçienda and the famed illegal warehouse parties in Blackburn getting his first taste of acid house, but when the Criminal Justice Act hit in 1991, outlawing parties in disused libraries and warehouses; Beer drew inspiration in the new music scene that was taking over and wanted to be part of it.